|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The other essential ingredient in this drink is the egg white because it adds a great foam to the drink for a great finishing touch.
+The other essential ingredient in this drink is the egg white.
+It adds a luscious foam to the drink for a great finishing touch.